astrofrog/fast-histogram/README.rst

 About
 -----

-Sometimes you just want to compute simple 1D, 2D, multidimensional histograms with regular bins.
+Sometimes you just want to compute simple 1D, 2D, or multidimensional histograms with regular bins.
 Fast.
 No nonsense. `Numpy's <http://www.numpy.org>`__ histogram functions are versatile, and can handle for example non-regular binning, but this versatility comes at the expense of performance.